What is your musical background? Are you currently active as a performer?

 JS: The five operas from the first edition of Mécénat Musica Prix 3 Femmes were workshopped at Opera McGill, Tapestry Opera and subsequently picked up for productions.
 One of them, “L’hiver attend beaucoup de moi” has its world premiere at Opera de Montreal later this month.
 Its creators, composer Laurence Jobidon and librettist Pascale St-Onge are two of the most talented and incredible artists I have ever had the pleasure to work with.
 The team is led by Quebecoise director Solène Paré (again, brilliant), featuring two great young artists from the Atelier Lyrique program – Vanessa Croome and Florence Bourget.
 It is the most democratic, collaborative, artful rehearsal room I have ever been a part of – and it’s a real pleasure to serve this team of women.

-As for the 2020-21 Mécénat Musica Prix 3 Femmes, the announcement for new winners comes out April 2020.
+As for the 2020-21 Mécénat Musica Prix 3 Femmes, the announcement for new winners came out April 2020 and includes composer Parisa Sabet, recent U of T Music graduate.
 This year features a unique co-production with Toronto’s Opera 5, Montreal’s SMCQ, and Kingston’s DAN School of Music at Queens University, as well as Opera McGill.
-I can’t tell you much more than that for now, but it’s going to be another exciting year…

 For more information on Musique 3 Femmes, please visit: